Mimo433/SillyTavern-FatbodyDnDFramework/README.md

 2. 🎲 **Hybrid RNG System** — A dual-engine approach to tabletop physics.
    - **RNG Queue (Combat)**: Pre-seeded deterministic dice injected into every turn for high-speed, zero-latency combat resolution, neatly within a single output.
 Sidesteps the unreliability and massive input token costs of tool chains.
    - **Tool Call RNG (Narrative)**: A proactive AI-driven rolling system for non-combat skill checks.
 Features a "Waterproof" commitment logic where the AI must declare a DC before seeing the result, preventing narrative sycophancy and cheating.
 3. 🤖 **The Lorebook Agent** — This is a fully autonomous lorebook manager that creates, updates, activates and deactivates, deactivates lorebooks for you in the background.
 Handles the macroscopic consistency of your adventure.
+Also includes cleanup tools (consolidation, rewriting entries) that can be set to automatically run periodically.

 Together they solve the three core problems of LLM tabletop RP: the AI forgeting your inventory/spells, the AI forgetting long-term context, and you always winning (aka. plot armor).
 I have high confidence in the system's reliability—you can just play and not worry about tinkering with much of anything.